Best language learning tools for expats

 Limitations: Gamification can prioritize engagement over practical learning.
 Sentence translations sometimes feel unnatural.
 Limited grammar explanations.
 Advanced learners may outgrow the content.
 The free tier includes frequent ads.

-We do not currently have an affiliate partnership with Duolingo.
+We do not currently have an affiliate partnership with Duolingo — this review is based on our own evaluation.

 The Bottom Line

-The most effective approach for expats combines multiple tools:
+The most effective approach for expats combines self-study with real conversation:

-- Start with Babbel or Duolingo to build vocabulary and basic grammar (months 1-3)
+- Start with Duolingo to build vocabulary and basic grammar (free, daily habit)

 - Add Pimsleur for pronunciation and listening comprehension during your commute

-- Introduce iTalki once you have enough basics for simple conversation (month 2-3+)
+- Introduce iTalki tutors once you have enough basics for simple conversation — typically month 2-3

-- Practice in real life — apps get you started, but real conversations make you fluent
+- Practice in real life — apps and tutors get you started, but real-world conversations build true fluency

 Frequently Asked Questions

-What is the best app for learning a language before moving abroad?
+What is the best way to learn a language before moving abroad?

-How long does it take to become conversational using an app?
+How long does it take to become conversational?

-With consistent daily practice (20-30 minutes), most learners can reach basic conversational level in 3-6 months for languages closely related to their own (e.g., English speakers learning Spanish).
+With consistent daily practice (20-30 minutes) plus weekly tutor sessions, most learners can reach basic conversational level in 3-6 months for languages closely related to their own (e.g., English speakers learning Spanish).
 More distant languages (e.g., Mandarin, Arabic, Japanese) typically require 12+ months.
-Apps work best when combined with real-world practice.
+Apps alone rarely produce fluency — real conversation is essential.

 Can I learn a language with just an app?

 Apps are a great starting point and can build strong foundations, but most language experts agree you need real conversation practice to become truly fluent.
-The best approach combines an app for structured learning with conversation practice — whether through iTalki tutors, language exchanges, or simply talking to people in your new country.
+The best approach combines self-study with regular speaking practice — whether through iTalki tutors, language exchanges, or simply talking to people in your new country.